-Prepares future elementary and secondary school music teachers to maintain, assess, and conduct simple repairs on standard brass, wind, string, and percussion instruments.
+Prepares music teachers candidates to maintain, assess, and conduct simple repairs on standard brass, wind, string, and percussion instruments.

 MUED 465 1-2 Arranged Topics in Pedagogy

 Principles and methods of instrumental or vocal instruction, with emphasis on the area of the student's specialty.
 Includes a survey of materials and methods of instruction.
 Repeatable to a maximum of 2 credits per instrument.
 Corequisite: MUSP 163 or 363.